iExecBlockchainComputing/iexec-node/docker/server/README.md

 # Deployment

-To start a server, launch startserver.sh like:
+To start a server, launch build.sh like:
 ```
-  startserver.sh
+  build.sh
 ```

-This script :
-- builds a new Docker image for the XWHEP server;
+This script builds a new Docker image for the XWHEP server.
-- starts the XWHEP server in a new Docker container.